Anti-Bribery for Sales · Module 2 of 2

 Wednesday, 2:40 PM · your laptop

-You open the bid tracker and the giving-side hospitality register side by side.
+Bid tracker and giving-side register, side by side.

 DetailValue

-ProspectWestpine Group · UK industrial water & energy infrastructure
+ProspectWestpine Group · UK water & energy infrastructure

-Today's request to TobyBree Galanti's home address, no stated reason
+Today's request to TobyBree's home address, no reason

-Either Mark is genuinely catching the rugby idea for the first time, in which case the eighteen-month register gap is hygiene.
-Or Mark sends gifts on bids and doesn't log them, in which case the rugby idea is a pattern, and the home-address request changes what kind of pattern.
+Either the gap is hygiene and rugby's a first.
+Or Mark sends gifts off-register, rugby's a pattern, and the home-address request changes what kind of pattern.

-Lila has just emailed: "Cooper, free at 4?
-Toby flagged something.
-Want to walk through what I have on Mark's giving history before you decide what to do."
+Lila has just emailed: "Free at 4?
+Want to walk through what I have on Mark's giving history."

 Activity · Score Mark's Gift Against The Indicators